discord-net/Discord.Net/docs/guides/concepts/logging.md

 title: Logging
 ---

+# Logging in Discord.NET

-Discord.Net's clients provide a [Log] event that all messages will be dispatched over.
+Discord.Net's clients provide a log event that all messages will be dispatched over.

 For more information about events in Discord.Net, see the [Events] section.

-[Log]: xref:Discord.Rest.BaseDiscordClient.Log
 [Events]: events.md

+> [!WARNING]
+> Due to the nature of Discord.Net's event system, all log event
+> handlers will be executed synchronously on the gateway thread.
+If your
+> log output will be dumped to a Web API (e.g. Sentry), you are advised
+> to wrap your output in a `Task.Run` so the gateway thread does not
+> become blocked while waiting for logging data to be written.

-### Usage
+### Usage in Client(s)

-To receive log events, simply hook the discord client's log method to a `Task` with a single parameter of type [LogMessage].
+To receive log events, simply hook the Discord client's @Discord.Rest.BaseDiscordClient.Log to a `Task` with a single parameter of type [LogMessage].

 It is recommended that you use an established function instead of a